 People with ALS want the freedom to be with their families.
 The Howard I. Abrams In-Home Care Program helps make sure that people with ALS can stay in their homes and spend time with loved ones.
 In 2012, the Greater Philadelphia Chapter funded over 4,000 hours of In-Home Care in South Central, PA alone.

-Click here to learn more about the Abrams In-Home Care Program
+Click here to learn more about the Howard I. Abrams In-Home Care Program

 Click here to read the story about Aaron Winborn, a person with ALS from South Central, PA, to see how the program affects his family.